agarwalvibhor99/BookStore/README.md

 toml==0.10.2\
 Werkzeug==1.0.1\

-Run main.py file using python3 to start the development server. http://127.0.0.1:5000/  will take you to the login page where you can start registering as a Customer..
+Run main.py file using python3 to start the development server.\
+http://127.0.0.1:5000/  will take you to the login page where you can start registering as a Customer.\
-Fuctionality to Register a new User will be at http://127.0.0.1:5000/.
+Fuctionality to Register a new User will be at http://127.0.0.1:5000/.\
-After registering, the customer can login using their credentials which will redirect them to http://127.0.0.1:5000/home This is the Main Home Page for the Customer which contains all the functionality that the Customer will need to access.
+After registering, the customer can login using their credentials which will redirect them to http://127.0.0.1:5000/home \
+This is the Main Home Page for the Customer which contains all the functionality that the Customer will need to access.\
 **For Customer:**
 1. Create new order
 2. Create new rental